Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Summary

 We have performed a radioactive-beam Coulomb excitation experiment to remeasure the $2^+ \rightarrow 1^+$ $E2$ strength in $\isotope[8]{Li}$, now making use of particle-$\gamma$ coincidences.
-Compared to the previously-reported $B(E2;2^+\rightarrow 1^+)=55(14)\,e^2\fm^4$~\cite{brown1991:8li-coulex}, our measured value of $25(8)(3)\,e^2\fm^4$ is smaller by approximately a factor of two, but remains anomalously large compared to what is expected from theory.
+Compared to the previously-reported $B(E2;2^+\rightarrow 1^+)=55(14)\,e^2\fm^4$~\cite{brown1991:8li-coulex}, our measured value of $19^{+7}_{-6}(2)\,e^2\fm^4$ is smaller by approximately a factor of three, but remains difficult to accommodate within a theoretical understanding of the nuclear structure.

-We have reexamined the structural interpretation of the ground state $E2$ transition strengths in $\isotope[8]{Li}$ and, for context, in its $A=7$ and $9$ neighbors (namely, $\isotope[7]{Li}$, $\isotope[7]{Be}$, and $\isotope[9]{Be}$), both in terms of collective rotational descriptions and through \textit{ab initio} NCSM calculations.
-In order to extract meaningful predictions, given the slow convergence of $E2$ observables with respect to basis truncation in NCSM calculations, we focus on ratios of $E2$ matrix elements, much in the spirit of traditional rotational spectroscopy.
-Errors introduced by basis truncation systematically cancel in the ratio, leading to comparatively rapid convergence.
-In particular, the ground-state quadrupole moments are experimentally well-known~\cite{stone2016:e2-moments}, providing a reference scale for the $E2$ strengths and suggesting that we consider ratios of the form $B(E2)/(eQ)^2$.

 The enhanced $E2$ strengths in the neighboring $A=7$ and $9$ nuclei are naturally understood in terms of in-band rotational transitions, and we find that they are well-described by \textit{ab initio} predictions.
 However, there is no simple way to explain an enhanced $2^+ \rightarrow 1^+$ transition in $\isotope[8]{Li}$.
-Such a transition is not naturally viewed as a rotational in-band transition, and it is unnaturally large for an interband transition, a view supported by the Elliott $\grpsu{3}$ picture.
-The present \textit{ab initio} predictions, obtained for a variety of internucleon interactions (Daejeon16, JISP16, and LENPIC) are consistent, in order of magnitude, both with each other and with the prior GFMC result~\cite{pastore2013:qmc-em-alt9}, giving $B(E2;2^+\rightarrow 1^+)/[eQ(2^+)]^2\approx0.1$--$0.2$.
-However, they are an order of magnitude smaller than the the measured $E2$ strength, which yields a ratio of $\sim2.5$.
+Such a transition is not naturally viewed as a rotational in-band transition, and it is unnaturally large for an interband transition.